CongThNguyen/Operational-Research/README.md

 > 2. Customer demand requires that they make at least three times as many chairs as tables.
 > 3. Tables take up four times as much storage space as chairs and there is room for at most four tables each week.

+This problem a linear programming problem and to solve it we need to formulate it as mathematical equations.
+Similar to any mathematical problems, we first need to identify the objective of the problem, then we formulate the constraint and finally solve it.